-Kevin Ratigan is Senior Vice President and Principal of Architects Design Group.
-He has nearly three decades of experience in master and strategic planning of projects.
-The result is a portfolio diverse in project scope and type with areas of specialization in environmental sustainability.
+Kevin Ratigan is Senior Vice President and a Principal of Architects Design Group.
+With nearly three decades of experience in master and strategic planning of projects, he carries a portfolio diverse in project scope and type with a specialization in environmental sustainability.

 Kevin joined ADG in 1990 after working as the lead architect for the Energy Conservation and Research Group of the Smith Group in Detroit, Michigan and at several Central Florida architectural firms.
 As a Design Studio Director, he is responsible for the management of projects and often serves as the Project Architect on a wide variety of law enforcement, public safety, fire stations, emergency operations centers, municipal complexes, public works complexes and cultural facilities.
-The focus of these projects often includes the integration of sustainable ("green") architectural design strategies.
+The focus of these projects often includes the integration of sustainable "green" architecture.

 His academic credentials include a Master of Arts in Architecture from the University of Detroit and a Bachelor of Environmental Studies.
-His research on energy conservation building technologies resulted in invitations to lecture at the University of Michigan and the University of Detroit as well as several published articles.
-He has also co-authored research on sustainable architecture while a teaching fellow at the University of Detroit, School of Architecture.
+His research on energy conservation building technologies has earned him invitations to lecture at the University of Michigan and the University of Detroit as well as several published articles.
+He has also co-authored research on sustainable architecture while a teaching Fellow at the University of Detroit, School of Architecture.

 Kevin has served as the Past President and a member of the Board of Directors for the Orlando Chapter of the American Institute of Architects and has served as a Director of Florida / American Institute of Architects.

-Tonya Cronin is the Chief Administrative Officer and Partner for Architects Design Group.
-Her responsibility to the firm includes providing comprehensive guidance and support to the Marketing, Finance, Human Resources and Information Technology Departments, and thus ensures that the firm remains profitable and productive.
-She represents the firm at trade shows and other business development functions, oversees the production of proposals and collateral marketing materials as well as the design and updating of the firm's web site, provides oversight to the accounting department, handles all technology needs, and is in charge of the day to day management of the firm's personnel resources.
+Tonya Cronin's chief role here at the firm includes providing comprehensive guidance and support to the Marketing, Finance, Human Resources, and Information Technology Departments thus ensuring that the firm remains profitable and productive.
+She represents the firm at trade shows and other business development functions overseeing the production of proposals, collateral marketing materials, as well as the management of the firm's web site.
+She also provides oversight to the accounting department, handles all technology needs, and is in charge of the day-to-day management of the firm's personnel resources.

-With a Bachelor of Science degree in Marketing from the University of Central Florida, a family history in the industry, and many years experience managing the Small Business Department of a regional accounting firm Tonya provides ADG with a diversified knowledge base.
+With a Bachelor of Science in Marketing from the University of Central Florida, a family history in the industry, and many years experience managing the Small Business Department of a regional accounting firm, Tonya provides ADG with a diversified knowledge base.

 Susan Gantt, AIA, LEED AP

-Her academic credentials include a Bachelor of Architecture from Virginia Polytechnic Institute and State University (Virginia Tech).
+Her academic credentials include a Bachelor of Architecture from Virginia Tech.
 In addition to being a licensed architect, she also maintains her general contractor's license in the state of Florida.
-Susan regularly speaks at educational seminars related to planning and design of public safety facilities.
-She also is affiliated with many community action committees including the National Trust for Historic Preservation and the City of Orlando Municipal Planning Board.
+Susan regularly speaks at educational seminars related to planning and design of public safety facilities and is also affiliated with many community action committees including the National Trust for Historic Preservation and the City of Orlando Municipal Planning Board.
 Prior to joining the staff of ADG, Susan, along with her husband, Edmund, had a successful architectural firm, The Gantt Partnership / Architects, P.A.